Accreditation is an internal and external review process that identifies strategies for building the best possible

-MNSAA is open to Michigan religious, independent or private elementary or secondary schools through its MNSAA process or with an approved reciprocal program.
+MNSAA is open to Michigan religious, independent or private elementary or secondary schools through its MNSAA process or through an approved reciprocal program.
 To begin the accreditation process, a school must have an established program for a minimum of three complete school years.

 The school also must complete:

 - A self-study based on material provided by the MNSAA office.
 The study requires schools to examine their mission and purpose and to have a strategic plan for school improvement.

 - An external evaluation process by a team of non-public educators from various levels and positions.
 This site team prepares a report that is then reviewed by a team of readers who may recommend accreditation status to the Leadership Council.